aptech/docs/docs/CR-csvWriteM.rst

     x = { 1 2,
           3 4,
           5 6 };

     // Specify the optional separator input to be a tab character sep = "\t";

-    // Write the data to the file 'mytabdata.csv' ret = csvWriteM(x, "mytabdata.csv", sep);
+    // Write the data to the file 'mytabfile.csv' ret = csvWriteM(x, "mytabfile.csv", sep);

 Specify the precision with which to write the data
 ++++++++++++++++++++++++++++++++++++++++++++++++++